renesas/renesas-nvidia-tao-integration/README.md

     ```sh
     ./gui_start.sh
     ```
-5. For the Jupyter Notebooks, execute in untarred directory:
+5. For the Jupyter Notebooks, execute in untarred project directory:
     ```sh
     ./jupyter-notebook
     ```